jdonaghue/es-search/README.md

 if:a>b // all operators are supported
 if:a&&b===c
 if:(a&&b)||c // grouping
-if:(a, b)  // arrow functions
+if:arrow:(a, b)  // arrow functions
-if:fndef(a, b) // anonymous functions
+if:fndef:(a, b) // anonymous functions

 // while loop search
-while:*a // a condition that contains a variable named 'a' while:*re:/test/g while:a==b // same as conditional search
+while:*a // a condition that contains a variable named 'a' while:*re:/test/g while:a==b // same as if statement search

 // for loop search
 // TODO: implement this